Welcome on behalf of International Student and Scholar Services

 There is no fee or registration required for the International Student Orientation- you simply attend!
 Required Orientation will be held online through your Blackboard account.

 Optional Orientation Q&A will be held in-person.
 This will be a chance for students to ask questions about topics covered in the Online Orientation, such as immigration regulations, healthcare, academic expectations, life in Oxford, MS, among others.
-More information will be provided as arrival day draws nearer.
+More information will be provided closer to our arrival days.

-You MUST have a housing confirmation secured before you arrive January 10th.
+You MUST have a housing confirmation secured before you arrive.
 Whether you live on-campus or off-campus, you will need to contact your desired housing complex, fill out their application and receive a confirmation from your housing complex of your accommodation booking before you arrive in the U.S.A.

 You may not show up the day of your arrival and expect to receive a housing reservation that day.
 Your housing arrangements must be confirmed prior to arrival.